wldhg/15na-ap/README.md

 # POSCA Server

 This is server which does real-time situation classification.\
-I recommend you to do below in WSL or Linux environment.
+I recommend you to do below in Linux environment.

 ## Requirements